 South Africa is one of the most unequal societies in the world.
 This inequality poses a significant threat to all of us who enjoy South Africa today.
-In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have proactively done to address this challenge.
-As a response, my wife, a friend and I have begun a project called Uplift Theory.
+In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have proactively done to try address this challenge.
+As a response, my wife, a friend and I started an experimental project called Uplift Theory.

 If you'd like to get in touch to share ideas on any of the above, explore the possibility of working together, hear stories or compare battle wounds, feel free to drop me a line.
 I regularly spend anything from a handful of hours to a handful of days discussing interesting things with interesting people.